quicwg/ops-drafts/draft-kuehlewind-quic-appman.md

 must therefore either be prepared to accept connectivity failure on such networks, or be engineered to fall back to TLS, or TLS-equivalent crypto, over TCP.
-These applications must operate, perhaps with impaired functionality, in the absence of features provided by QUIC not present in TLS over TCP: stream multiplexing,
+These applications must operate, perhaps with impaired functionality, in the absence of features provided by QUIC not present in TLS over TCP:
+The most obvious difference is that TCP does not stream multiplexing and there stream multiplex would need to be implemented in the application layer if needed.
+Further, TCP by default does not support 0-RTT session resumption.
+TCP Fast Open can be used but might no be supported by the far end or could be blocked on the network path.
+Note that there is at least evidence of middleboxes blocking SYN data even if TFO was successfully negotiated.
+Moreover, while encryption (in this case TLS) is inseparable integrated with QUIC, TLS negotiation over TCP can be blocked.
+In case it is RECOMMENDED to abort the connection.

 We hope that the deployment of a proposed standard version of the QUIC protocol will provide an incentive for these networks to permit QUIC traffic.
 Indeed, the ability to treat QUIC traffic statefully as in {{statefulness}}
 removes one network management incentive to block this traffic.
-In the intermediate-term future, QUIC may therefore be able to evolve into a general- purpose transport protocol for all applications, without this caveat.

 ## Zero RTT: Here There Be Dragons